 I use multiple operating systems at the same time.
-As my main OSs, I use Arch Linux and Gentoo Linux, while I depend on Windows 10 for music production and other Windows-specific tasks.
+As my main OSs, I use Void Linux and Gentoo Linux, while I depend on Windows 10 for music production and other Windows-specific tasks.
 On my Linode instance, I'm running Debian 10 “Buster”.

 Apart from the wide range of operating systems, I also got into server administration about a year ago.
 The same server, that this website is hosted on using NGINX, also serves as a Nextcloud server, an SSH/SFTP server, a Git server, a Matomo Analytics server, an Onion Service, and even a Minecraft server (although I don't play myself).